 Rinsing, water mark prevention and blotting.

-Most instructions for stain removers ask you to thoroughly rinse the fabric after you get the stain out.
-Rinsing removes the cleaning chemical, stain and dirt.
+Some stain removers need to be rinsed out afterwards.
+Rinsing removes the cleaning chemical and any remaining stain and dirt.
 Removing the chemical is particularly important as left over residue attracts new dirt.

 How to rinse:

 There are two areas of your cap which are particularly important to keep from getting excessively wet.
-Can you guess?
-It's the brim and front panels of the crown The front panels of your cap are Buckram reinforced.
+It's the brim (if cardboard) and the front panels of the crown.

-Instead of directly flushing with water, blot the area repeatedly with a damp cloth.
+Instead of directly flushing the front panels and brim with water, blot the area repeatedly with a damp cloth.
 Remember to use different sides of the cloth, so you don't reintroduce the residue to a clean area.

 Water marks and water rings develop when water is left sitting on the fabric for too long.
 You can reduce the chances of this by taking the following easy steps: